timmattison/tools/README.md

   - Takes AWS credentials from your clipboard in the format provided by AWS SSO and writes it to your AWS config file.
 This is useful if you're using AWS SSO and you want to use the AWS CLI locally.
   - To install: `go install github.com/timmattison/tools/cmd/update-aws-credentials@latest`
+- sizeof
+  - Shows you the size of files in the current directory (and subdirectories) in a human-readable format.
+Supports searching for files with a specific suffix (e.g. `.mkv`), prefix (e.g. `IMG_`), or a substring (e.g. `G_00`).
+It doesn't support any other form of wildcards.
+It doesn't assume suffixes have a period in front of them so you need to include that if you want it.
+  - To install: `go install github.com/timmattison/tools/cmd/sizeof@latest`

 ## dirhash